 I have just completed a course with Liz.
 I cannot thank her enough.
 I have been left feeling re-energised, more positive than ever and have let go of so much emotional baggage that I have carried for decades – S. Deimantas

 As far back as I can remember I’ve always felt a sense of connection to the world around me.
-A sense of positivity and joy about what can be possible and how much fun it is to be alive.
+A sense of positivity and joy about what can be possible and how much fun it is to be alive in this world.
 I remember being a little girl on the swing in my garden daydreaming about how exciting it would be when I was a “grown up” and do all the fun things in the world that I couldn’t yet do, as a child.
 I always saw life as an adventure.

 Then a teacher at my secondary school said during an assembly talk that worrying was a waste of time – that if you can do something about your difficulty, then DO THAT – and if you literally can’t do anything about it right now – then why waste your time worrying?
 I loved this!
-Suddenly I had ‘concrete proof’ that worrying was not a helpful activity in any way.
+Suddenly I had ‘proof’ that worrying was not a helpful activity in any way.
 I was right!

 When I was in my early teens I had to write my personal statement for my “record of achievement”.